Installing Easy Forms ¶

 Add Cron Job to Server ¶

-After the installation process is finished, the script will show exactly the command (red line) you should add to your server cron.
+To finish the installation process, the script will show you the command to configure your Cron Job.

 Note: If you have problems running the cron jobs, get in touch with our support team and we will be more than happy to help you.